pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Results

 Cultivated octoploid strawberry (\textit{Fragaria x ananassa}) is an allopolyploid consisting of four subgenomes (A,B,C,D) originating from four diploid progenitor species.
 To benchmark allopolyploid haplotype assembly, raw Fragaria x ananassa reads were obtained from the European Nucleotide Archive (Biosample: SAMN13059213) \cite{han2025chromosome}.
 Raw reads were subsequently adapter- and quality-trimmed using fastp v0.23.4 \cite{chen2018fastp}.
 Duplicates were marked using picard v3.4.0 and the GATK MarkDuplicates v4.6.2.0 tool \cite{mckenna2010}.
 Subgenome A of the telomere-to-telomere Fragaria x ananassa 'Seolhyang' assembly \cite{han2025chromosome} was extracted from the reference using samtools v1.20 \cite{danecek2021twelve}.
 Trimmed reads were then aligned to subgenome A using BWA-MEM v0.7.19~\cite{li2009}.
-Alignments were sorted using samtools, and biallelic variants were called using the freebayes v1.3.10 with ploidy (-p) set to eight \cite{garrison2012haplotype}.
-To reduce the effects of linkage disequilibrium, we thinned our VCF along static windows of 200 bp based on the estimated rate of linkage disequilibrium decay (120 bp) for cosmopolitan F. x ananassa \cite{hardigan2021unraveling}.
+Alignments were sorted using samtools, and biallelic variants were called using freebayes v1.3.10 with ploidy (-p) set to eight \cite{garrison2012haplotype}.
+Variants were filtered for quality (minimum depth 10, mapping quality $\geq$20).
+The biallelic assumption maintains comparability with other assemblers and compatibility with upstream and downstream tools (e.g., GWASpoly~\cite{https://doi.org/10.3835/plantgenome2015.08.0073}, updog~\cite{gerard2018genotyping}, or rrBLUP~\cite{endelman2011ridge}).
+In our experimental data, multiallelic SNPs represent only 2.2\% of raw variants (154,259 out of 7,020,992 total variants) and are likely overrepresented due to homeologous alignments (Table~\ref{tab:variant_filtering}).
+To reduce the effects of linkage disequilibrium, we thinned our VCF along static windows of 200bp based on the estimated rate of linkage disequilibrium decay (120bp) for cosmopolitan F. x ananassa \cite{hardigan2021unraveling}.
 We increased our window size to account for variability in linkage disequilibrium decay rates both along each chromosome and among homeologs, while maintaining sensitivity to attempt to detect local haplotype blocks (see \S\ref{res:expprocess} for additional data processing details).